omeka/omeka-s-enduser/docs/modules/mapping.md

 ##### WMS, WMTS, and IIIF

-Four fields are available for **WMS (and WMTS) overlays**:
+Four fields are available for **WMS overlays**:

  * **Label**: Create a unique, descriptive label for the map overlay.
 This will be visible to visitors and should be used to differentiate between overlays.
 (Required.)
- * **Base URL**: Add a map overlay to the WMS or WMTS map by URL.
+ * **Base URL**: Add a map overlay to the WMS map by URL.
  * **Layers**: Any of the offered layers you wish to use, separated by commas.
-This is a string or strings provided by the WMS or WMTS host.
+This is a string or strings provided by the WMS host.
  * **Styles**: Any styles you wish to use, separated by commas.
-This is a string or strings provided by the WMS or WMTS host.
+This is a string or strings provided by the WMS host.

-Five fields are available for **WMTS overlays** - the same four as WMS, plus you must supply:
+Five fields are available for **WMTS overlays** - similar to WMS, but all fields only take one value:

+ * **Label**: Create a unique, descriptive label for the map overlay.
+This will be visible to visitors and should be used to differentiate between overlays.
+(Required.)
+ * **Base URL**: Add a map overlay to the WMTS map by URL.
+ * **Layer**: The offered layer you wish to use.
+This is a string provided by the WMTS host.
+ * **Style**: The style you wish to use.
+This is a string provided by the WMTS host.
  * **Tile matrix set**: A code sourced from the mapping service to point to tiles in different formats.
-Provide only one value here.
 You may need to read the XML provided by the WMTS map to find the `<TileMatrixSet>` value(s).

-To find the "Layer" name, you may also need to read the XML - look for `<Layer><ows:Title>` for example.
+To find the "Layer" name, you may need to read the XML - look for `<Layer><ows:Title>` for example.
 Note that for WMTS overlays the "Style" value is often "default".

 Two fields are available for **IIIF overlays**: